We think this TV show stands out for:

 Even scarier for Haru and Cherryton's other herbivorous students, Legoshi's craving for meat is echoed in their world's society.
 Eating meat is a serious affront to morality -- and yet a Black Market exists outside the school, where carnivores can surreptitiously buy meat sourced from hospitals and funeral parlors.
 Meanwhile, Haru is drawn to this dangerous boy, whose interest sparks her own, though she interprets his fascination with her as sexual, like most of the other male classmates who notice her.
 It's a dark, creepy, and yet compelling direction, but the heavy vibe is lightened up with glowing visuals in the sophisticated color palette of a Wes Anderson movie, and cliffhanger endings in each episode that practically beg for a binge.
 Just don't watch with young or sensitive viewers who see talking animals and think they're in for something sweet and light, because Beastars' complicated messages about sex and violence require a decidedly mature sensibility.

 Talk to your kids about ...

 Families can talk about the cultural differences between TV shows in the United States and in other countries.
 What are the distinguishing characteristics of Japanese anime series?
 Why do you think there aren't many U.S. shows that tackle the same topics in a similar way?
 How does Japanese animation differ visually from traditional Western animation?
 What else distinguishes it as a genre?

-Beastars is similar to a fable or fairytale, a story which often includes supernatural elements and in which the action functions on a literal and a metaphorical level.
+Beastars is similar to a fable or fairy tale, a story that often includes supernatural elements and in which the action functions on a literal and a metaphorical level.
 What are the metaphors at play in this series?
 What are the actions of the characters being compared to implicitly or explicitly?
 What messages are viewers meant to draw from these comparisons?

 Find more TV shows that help kids build character.